 Can we be in two places at once.
 Yes!
 How?
 I’ll tell you later on.
 But first I want you to ponder a few questions: What’s your vision for your life?
 What’s your purpose in life?
 What’s your mission?
 What are your life’s goals?
 Why are you here on planet earth?
 Why are you alive?

 Sadly, that includes people who say they are believers in Jesus and the Bible.
-Of all people, those who believe in the Bible and in Jesus should have clear plans and purposes for their futures on earth, but far too many don’t have such plans.
+Of all people, those who believe in the Bible and in Jesus should have clear goals and purposes for their futures on earth, but far too many don’t have such thoughts.

 Here’s something God says about your life and future:

 “I know what I’m doing [in your life].
-I have it all planned out—plans to take care of you, not to abandon you, plans to give you the future you hope for.
+I have it all thought out—thoughts to take care of you, not to abandon you, thoughts to give you the future you hope for.
 When you call on Me, when you come and pray to Me, I’m listening.
 When you come looking for Me, you’ll find Me.”